mohamedametti-png/Is-Volatility-Rough-/README.md

 ## Overview

-Since the seminal work of Gatheral, Jaisson and Rosenbaum (2018), financial volatility has been widely described as *rough*, with empirical estimates of the Hurst exponent around $H \approx 0.1$.
+Since the work of Gatheral, Jaisson and Rosenbaum (2018), financial volatility has often been described as *rough*, with empirical Hurst exponents around H ≈ 0.1 estimated from realized volatility data.

-However, recent research (Abi Jaber & Li, 2024) questions whether observed statistical roughness truly reflects intrinsic roughness of the underlying spot volatility process.
+However, more recent research (Abi Jaber & Li, 2024) questions whether observed statistical roughness truly reflects intrinsic roughness of the underlying spot volatility process.

 This repository investigates the question:

-> **Does statistical roughness necessarily imply intrinsic roughness of volatility?**
+> Does statistical roughness necessarily imply intrinsic roughness of volatility?

-We conduct a numerical experiment within the Volterra stochastic volatility framework, comparing asymptotic roughness implied by short-maturity skew calibration with empirical Hurst estimates obtained from simulated trajectories.
+We conduct a numerical study within the Volterra stochastic volatility framework and compare:

+- The Hurst exponent implied by short-maturity skew asymptotics
+- The Hurst exponent estimated from simulated volatility trajectories

 ---

 ## Model Framework

-We consider a Volterra–Heston type variance process:
+We consider a Volterra–Heston type variance process of the form:

-\[
-V_t = g_0(t)
+V(t) = g0(t)
-+ \int_0^t K(t-s)\, b V_s ds
++ ∫ K(t − s) · b · V(s) ds
-+ \int_0^t K(t-s)\, c \sqrt{V_s} dW_s.
-\]
++ ∫ K(t − s) · c · sqrt(V(s)) dW(s)

 Three kernels are studied: